yujie0505/crowdNER/README.md

 ## Start the annotation tool

+1. Go back to the root of this repository

-Create a file, `option.json`, for server options; the field for google could refer to [edit-google-spreadsheet](https://www.npmjs.com/package/edit-google-spreadsheet) on npm
+2. Create a file, `option.json`, for server options; the field for google could refer to [edit-google-spreadsheet](https://www.npmjs.com/package/edit-google-spreadsheet) on npm

 ```json
 {